shadibarakat/shadibarakat.github.io/README.md

 - Featured an interactive interface, a scoring system, and a timer to enhance the challenge.
 [View on GitHub](https://github.com/shadibarakat/trivia-api-project)

 ---

+### Sorting Visualizer

+A JavaFX application that visualizes popular sorting algorithms such as Bubble Sort, Selection Sort, and Insertion Sort.
+This project allows users to interact with the sorting process, making it an excellent educational tool for understanding algorithm behavior.

+#### Key Features:
+- **Dynamic Array Size**: Adjust the size of the array (10 to 100 elements).
+- **Speed Control**: Customize the sorting speed (50ms to 500ms per step).
+- **Interactive Controls**: Generate random arrays and choose sorting algorithms with ease.
+- **Visual Feedback**: Highlight comparisons and sorted elements using color-coded bars.
+- **Statistics Display**: Track the number of comparisons and swaps in real-time.

+---

 ## **Technical Skills**